Authorization Code Flow with PKCE — Single-Page App Authentication

 Why D: The authorization code flow with PKCE (Proof Key for Code Exchange) is the recommended OAuth 2.0 flow for single-page applications (SPAs) that cannot securely store a client secret.
 PKCE uses a dynamically generated cryptographic code verifier and challenge, ensuring that even if the authorization code is intercepted, it cannot be exchanged for tokens without the original verifier.
 This flow is designed for public clients (like SPAs) and avoids the need for custom operational scripts.

 Variation 2.
 A single-page app signs in users with Microsoft Entra ID and calls a protected API.
 The app cannot safely keep a client secret.
 Which OAuth flow should be used?
-The architecture review board prefers a managed AWS-native control.
+The architecture review board prefers a managed Azure-native control.

 hard- A.Implicit flow